Roldbach/SVRDA/README.md

 > **Abstract** <br>
 > **Background and Objective:** The lack of benchmark datasets has impeded the
 > advancement of slice-to-volume registration algorithms.
 Such datasets are
-> difficult to acquire primarily due to the dimensional discrepancy within data
+> difficult to annotate primarily due to the dimensional difference within data
-> and the absence of task-specific software.
+> and the dearth of task-specific software.
 We seek to develop a user-friendly
-> tool to streamline the dataset annotation for slice-to-volume registration.<br>
+> tool to streamline dataset annotation for slice-to-volume registration.<br>
 >
 > **Methods:** The proposed tool namely SVRDA is an installation-free web
 > application for platform-independent collaborative dataset annotation.
 It